influx6/sparkflow_kickstarter/ks104_server_canvas/readme.md

 ##Running
- simple dart test/server_io.dart and open th web/index.html in dartium
+ simple dart test/server_io.dart and open the web/index.html in dartium